UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Virtual_Stage_Detailed_Scenario.md

 At mission start:

-- All packages are located at the central pickup location.
+- All packages are located at the central pickup location,
-- There are 5 delivery tasks: 4 small-package deliveries and 1 large-package delivery.
+- There are 5 delivery tasks: 4 small-package deliveries and 1 large-package delivery,
-- The QCar2 can pick up both small and large packages.
+- The QCar2 can pick up both small and large packages,
-- The QDrone2 can only pick up small packages.
+- The QDrone2 can only pick up small packages,
-- The central pickup location is indicated by green pad in QLabs screen.
+- The central pickup location is indicated by the green pad in QLabs screen.

 ### Carry Constraints